Zireael-N/PNGStego/README.md

 $ brew install boost
 ```

+Then you can either use Xcode or just build it with terminal.

+#### Xcode
-Then you need to open the Xcode project from this repository.
+You'll need to use the Xcode project from this repository.
 Make a few changes:

 ```
 Product - Scheme - Edit Scheme...